Goda’s Slave – Chapter 7: Twin Gardens

 “You were willing to risk your life over and over, just to see some spirit that you don’t even believe in?”

-“It was only one other time that I did it,” Goda said, “and I didn’t care if I died then.”
+“It was only one other time that I did it, and I didn’t care if I died then.”

 Kanna looked closely at Goda’s dark eyes, and for the first time she thought she saw an edge of sadness in them.
-She turned her gaze back towards the ground and whispered, “I’m sorry.”
+This only added to her discomfort, so she trained her own gaze back on the ground.
+“I’m sorry.”

 “It doesn’t matter now.”
-Goda began walking towards the opening of the fence, the loose sand billowing up with each of her steps.
-“It was a long time ago, and after that I vowed to never blaspheme the Goddess again with my actions.”
+Goda walked towards the opening of the fence, the loose sand billowing up with each of her steps.
+“It was a long time ago, and after that I vowed to never do it again.”

 Kanna stood and dusted herself off.
-When she looked up, Goda had stepped outside the barrier and was seemingly waiting for her to follow.
-There was a thoughtful look on her face; she silently regarded Kanna with an unusual focus of attention.
-Kanna felt awkward under the stare.
+When she looked up, Goda had stepped outside the barrier and was seemingly expecting her to follow.
+There was a thoughtful look on her face, a look of interest—and it was intense enough that Kanna felt awkward under the stare.

 * * *

 In the evening, Kanna found herself once again kneeling in front of a temple assistant.
 This time, there was a low table between them, and a smattering of papers covering nearly every edge of the surface.
-Kanna sighed with boredom as the assistant explained the meaning of every paragraph on every page, and so occasionally she would turn slightly and try to meet eyes with Goda.
+She tried to keep her stare from glazing over as the assistant explained the meaning of every paragraph on every page, but ever so often, Kanna’s gaze wandered over her shoulder towards Goda Brahm, who had stopped just short of the gateway once again.

 “…And on this one,” the assistant said, passing her a sheet, knocking Kanna a bit out of her daze, “you need to fill in your full name, the name of your mother, and the exact location of your birth.”